 Again, let's break this command down line-by-line.

-create a new image including the changes in the container's read-write layer
+create a new image including the changes in the container's read-write layer-c 'EXPOSE 80'

 the name and tag of our image